tomzo/gocd-golang-agent/README.md

 GOCD agent golang implementation.
 Comparing to java implementation, golang agent has less installation dependency, less memory footprint and shorter boostrap time.
 More suitable for running in container.

-Golang agent currently can only run agaist GOCD server from this experimental fork: https://github.com/wpc/gocd/tree/lightweight-agent-spike.
+Golang agent is based on "BuildCommand API" proposed [here](https://github.com/gocd/gocd/issues/1954).
+We are working on contributing serverside implementation to GOCD codebase.
+Meanwhile you can run golang agent against server in this experimental GOCD fork: https://github.com/wpc/gocd/tree/lightweight-agent-spike.

 Maturity
 =======